Sytuz/TAI_Project3/README.md

 > **Note:**
 > Due to the large size of the `data/` folder, it is not included in this repository.
-> You can download all necessary data and results from OneDrive:
+> You can download all necessary data files from OneDrive:
 > [OneDrive Data Link](https://uapt33090-my.sharepoint.com/:f:/g/personal/miguel_silva48_ua_pt/EtIouc9ouu9NvwaldgWkJtkB0gpc0nuHcEp-W24OWsZEOA?e=J7YqAl)
 >
 > The most relevant files for reproducibility are the feature signatures, located in `data/features/`.